EDUCBA

 1. Maya provides customization via MEL (Maya Embedded Language); interfaces can be extended with it, whereas Blender embeds Python3, which can be used to write add-ons, rig characters, etc.

-7. Maya is an industry standard for 3D animation is used by professionals all around the world, whereas Blender lives under the shadow of Maya and quite useful for freelancers and small start-up projects.
+7. Maya is an industry standard for 3D animation is used by professionals all around the world, whereas Blender lives under the shadow of Maya and is quite useful for freelancers and small start-up projects.

 Maya vs Blender Comparison Table